shipt/py-volley/README.md

 - fallback: components/fallback.py - reads from `fallback` queue, publishes to `collector` queue
 - collector: components/collector.py - reads from `collector` queue and publishes to `output-topic` kafka
 - dummy_consumer: components/dummy_consimer.py - reads from `output-topic` kafka and logs to stddout

+## Simulating Staging Data

+`make notebook` will spin up jupyer notebook.
+Open `./notebooks/publish_consume.ipynb`.
+Publish messages to the input topic and then consume data from the output topic.